Independent politicians have accused the major parties of “rigging” the electoral system in their favour to win more seats at federal elections.

-Candidates will be limited to spending $800,000 in an election campaign and will only be able to receive donations of up to $20,000 from an individual under proposed reforms set to be introduced in parliament on Monday.
+Candidates will be limited to spending $800,000 in an election campaign and can only receive donations of up to $20,000 from an individual.

 There will also be a cap on federal spending for non-political parties of $11 million, which covers unions and special interest groups like Climate 200, while registered political parties will have a ceiling of $90 million.

-Mr Palmer has flagged a High Court challenge, saying they suppress freedom of speech and were a deal stitched between the major parties to limit political competition.
+Mr Palmer has flagged a High Court challenge to the laws, saying they suppress freedom of speech and were stitched up by the major parties to limit political competition.

-Special Minister of State Don Farrell argued the opposite, saying the caps levelled the playing field against billionaires seeking to influence elections with resources unavailable to the average voter.
+Special Minister of State Don Farrell argued the caps would level the playing field against billionaires seeking to influence elections with resources unavailable to the average voter.

 Who can be trusted?